 Actually, if iTunes is the only source where you purchase and download music files.
 Lucky to you.
 It's a cakewalk to remove duplicate songs via iTunes.
 Note that this method only works for deleting those from iTunes Store.
 Launch iTunes and click "Library" > "Songs" on the interface.
 Next, select "File" from the top toolbar and head to "Library" > "Show Duplicate Items".
 It might take a long time to scan duplicates.
 Then, please highlight the desired items and delete them.

 Apart from iTunes, it's also recommended to try professional Mac cleaner as FonePaw MacMaster.
 It supports to clean up all duplicate files stored in your MacBook Air/Pro and features more than that.
 Why not give it a shot via a click of the button below.

 Step 1.
 Open MacMaster on Mac

 When installation finishes, please run the app on "Launchpad".
 At this time, you will see the panel showing up, which allows you to monitor things like "CPU Usage", "Battery Usage" (for MacBook only), "Memory Usage" and so on.
-Please click "Scan" or move to "Duplicate Finder" to enter the next step.
+Click "Duplicate Finder" to enter the next step.

 Step 2.
 Select Folders to Scan Duplicates

 Step 3.
 Check out and Delete Duplicate Songs

 The scanning process will be completed in no time.
 Then, you're able to preview all duplicates on MacBook.
 There are a few items on the left sidebar and please select "Music" on the top to check out music files only.

 It's a relief for your MacBook to lose such burden.
 Let's try whether your MacBook Air/Pro is running as fast as it used to do.
 Please have fun with your Mac.